Flat Duo Jets: History

-Flat Duo Jets played in the Raleigh, Durham, and Chapel Hill, North Carolina area, as well as in Athens, Georgia.
+Flat Duo Jets played in the Raleigh, Durham, and Chapel Hill, North Carolina, area, as well as in Athens, Georgia.
 Both their music and Romweber's stage presence attracted the attention of audiences.
 About Romweber, one critic noted, "His face contorted and his eyes rolled back in his head.
 He frothed, jogged in place and swung his body as if temporarily freed from gravity.
-People thought he was possessed…" Another noted they sounded like "an edgy blend of blues, jazz, surf, and Sun Studio's white thrash."
+People thought he was possessed..."
+Another noted they sounded like "an edgy blend of blues, jazz, surf, and Sun Studio's white thrash."

-The band decided to relocate to Athens, Georgia for three months.
+The band decided to relocate to Athens, Georgia, for three months.
 Romweber says, "We moved down there for a year because we were playing gigs down there and we were getting a good reception and it seemed like a happening town so we docked there for like a year."
 While in Athens, the band made an appearance in the documentary film Athens, GA: Inside/Out, alongside other well-known Athens bands such as R.E.M. and The B–52's.
-Director Tony Gayton filmed the band at a University of Georgia fraternity party and "still holds it as one of the greatest shows he’s ever seen."
+Director Tony Gayton filmed the band at a University of Georgia fraternity party and "still holds it as one of the greatest shows he's ever seen."

 Flat Duo Jets were called "musical carpetbaggers" because they were not from Athens; many believe they moved to Georgia to be in the film.
 Regardless, Spin magazine noted, "Dexter wasn't technically a local, but they put him in Athens, Ga.
 Inside/Out anyway.
 He stampeded across a rickety frat house stage, gutting his Silvertone for bastard rockabilly licks against Crow's intemperate rhythm...His reckless performances made the rest of the Athens music scene—R.E.M., the B-52's, Pylon—seem pale."
-The band eventually turned the United States in support of the documentary, along with BBQ Killers and Kilkenny Cats.
+The band eventually toured the United States in support of the documentary, along with BBQ Killers and Kilkenny Cats.